benwinding/benw-portal/README.md

 # My Site

-This site has taken many different incarnations, the current one is a Nuxt Js site based on [alispit's kickass portfolio!](https://alispit.tel/#/)
+This site has taken many different incarnations...

 It uses the following main JS technologies:

-- nuxt - _a single page app framework_
+- next - _a JS framework_
 - tailwind.css - _styling_

 # Features